aqandrew/capitaloto/pages/insurance.md

 title: Insurance
 permalink: /insurance/
 ---
-Most plans require co-payments; some plans require referrals and/or have high deductibles.
+Most insurance plans require co-payments; some plans require referrals and/or have high deductibles.
 If you are unsure about the requirements of your plan, please contact your insurance carrier prior to your appointment.

 As a reminder, please remember to bring your insurance card, any referrals, and a list of current medications you are taking to your appointment.
 We collect co-payments at the time of your visit.